torvalds/linux/Documentation/media/uapi/v4l/vidioc-encoder-cmd.rst

       - The encoder command, see :ref:`encoder-cmds`.
     * - __u32
       - ``flags``
       - Flags to go with the command, see :ref:`encoder-flags`.
-If no flags are defined for this command, drivers and applications must set this field to zero.
+If yes flags are defined for this command, drivers and applications must set this field to zero.
     * - __u32